Fuji X-E2 shots at the Southwestern Photojournalism Seminar

 What to do

 Ask questions from your experience.
 If you could go back and start over, what would you recommend to someone like me?
-People like being asked for their expertise and will most likely talk to you.
+People like being asked for their expertise and will likely talk to you.

-Ask them before you leave if there is someone else that they recommend you talk to that could help them.
+Ask them before you leave if there is someone they recommend you talk to that could help them.
 Also, ask if they tell the new person that they referred them; most of the time, they will, which will help you get that next appointment.

 Asking someone to look through your work and recommend how they might arrange it is a great way to get your work seen and keep the dialogue open with them.